 Muneeb Ali is a computer scientist with a mission to build a fairer internet.
 He is a co-founder of Blockstack, a new decentralized internet where users own and control their data.

-Muneeb received his Masters in Computer Science from Princeton University and did PhD-level research in distributed systems at Princeton working in the systems group and at PlanetLab—the world's first and largest cloud computing testbed.
-He was awarded a J. William Fulbright Fellowship and a Princeton Graduate Fellowship and gives guest lectures on cloud computing at Princeton.
-He has built a wide range of production systems and published research papers with over 900 citations.
+Muneeb co-founded Blockstack, a new decentralized internet where users control their data and apps run without remote servers.
+Muneeb received his PhD in Computer Science from Princeton University specializing in distributed systems.
+He went through Y Combinator and has worked in the systems research group at Princeton and PlanetLab—the world's first and largest cloud computing testbed.
+Muneeb was awarded a J. William Fulbright Fellowship and gives guest lectures on cloud computing at Princeton.
+He has built a broad range of production systems and published research papers with over 900 citations.

 Nina Rappaport (USA)